It’s been a while since I was in the kitchen and cooked anything.

 When the candy squiggles have set, stick them in the icing, like sparklers!

-Don’t miss these yummy patriotic recipes!
+And don’t miss these yummy patriotic recipes!